Credit Cards News

 Up to $500 The Edit credit is now annual, not $250 semi annual

 The Edit credit will no longer be $250 every 6 months, and instead, will be $500 for the year.
-It still will in $250 chunks, and requires a 2 night minimum to trigger, but could be used on separate stays in the same month.
-You can’t do back to back The Edit stays ( Thurs/Fri night and then Sat/Sun for instance ) and trigger both $250 credits and it must be pre-paid.
+It still will be in $250 chunks, and requires a 2 night minimum to trigger, but could be used on separate stays in the same month.
+Note that you can’t do back to back Edit stays ( Thurs/Fri night and then Sat/Sun for instance ) and trigger both $250 credits and it must be pre-paid.
 This makes it a lot better and easier to use imo.

-I actually just used The Edit on a stay in Turks and Caicos.
+I used The Edit on a stay in Turks and Caicos and the reimbursement was quick.

 a line with text and numbers